primefaces/primefaces/docs/7_1/components/schedule.md

 | Property | Description |
 | --- | --- |
-id | Used internally by PrimeFaces, auto generated. title | Title of the event. startDate | Start date of type java.time.LocalDateTime. endDate | End date of type java.time.LocalDateTime.
+id | Used internally by PrimeFaces, auto generated. groupId | Events that share a groupId will be dragged and resized together automatically. title | Title of the event. startDate | Start date of type java.time.LocalDateTime. endDate | End date of type java.time.LocalDateTime.